jacobaustin123/Coral/README.md

 <div align="center"><img src="https://i.ibb.co/y5rZ1ft/coral3.png" width="75%"><br><br></div>

-The **Coral** programming language: a blazingly-fast, gradually typed Python-like language with powerful optional typing for improved safety and performance.
+The **Coral** programming language: a blazingly-fast, gradually typed Python-like language/compiler with powerful optional typing for improved safety and performance.
 Coral performs type inference on optionally typed Python code and seamlessly optimizes type-inferred objects to be nearly as efficient as equivalent C-code, orders of magnitude faster than Python.
 Coral also enforces types at compile and runtime, catching errors where possible before code is run, and otherwise throwing errors at runtime.

 # Table of Contents
 * [Examples](#examples)